GreyCorbel/admpwd-e-docs/articles/Guides/Operations/Admin/Install.md

 Please, be aware of to enable Password Encryption feature follow these steps as prerequisites:

 1. generate new encryption/decription key pair in PDS using:
 `New-AdmPwdKeyPair -KeySize 2048`
-*(Than you are able to retrieve public key to put it into GPO password encryption template)*
+*(Then you are able to retrieve public key to put it into GPO password encryption template)*

 2. retrieve public key to your clipboard using:
 `(Get-AdmPwdPublicKey -KeyId).Key | clip`